 Product Design Is About Solving Problems

-Perhaps the most important aspect to understand about product design is that it is not about the way something looks.
-Rather, it is about how well that product solves a problem.
-It’s important to view the aesthetics of any product as a secondary, or less, component of the process.
-The entire process focuses on understanding what a person’s problems are and then determines the best way to fix that problem.
+Perhaps the most important aspect to understand about product design is that it is not always about the way something looks.
+Rather, it is primarily about how well that product solves a problem.
+It’s important to view the aesthetics of any product - as part of the process, because the appeal of a product, particularly a consumer product, can seal a deal on the store shelf for a customer.
+However, the products ultimate success falls on the product working, and therefore the process focuses on understanding what a person’s problems are and then determines the best way to fix that problem.
 It sounds easy, but there are many working components in this process.

 What Happens During The Product Design Process?